|Guide||♦||29 Triplogs||Active Topic|

 This trail exceeded my expectations.
 Mt.
 Graham and the Pinalenos are a spectacular sky island, with beautiful riparian trails and thick forests, scarred some by fires, as seems the norm in Arizona.
 It lacks a "ridgeline" trail system, most trails being up and down the mountainside.
-This trail has not escaped fire, but is the closest to a ridgeline system.
+This trail has not escaped fire but is the closest to a ridgeline system.
 The views are fabulous.
 You start at the end of the dirt road on top.
-Unless you have 4wd and want to go through a few semi-permanent mud holes, ignore the small sign for "Clark Peak TH" and simply take the main road a little over three miles to the dead end, which happens to be the TH you want.
+Unless you have 4wd and want to go through a few semi-permanent mud holes, ignore the small sign for "Clark Peak TH" and take the main road a little over three miles to the dead end, which happens to be the TH you want.

-The hike goes through an old burn, with abundant flowers when I was there, healthy forests, wanders by beautiful rocky cliffs, through a huge open meadow of ferns, and to a newer burn area streaked with the red slurry near Taylor Pass.
-When I was here I ran into about 10 forest service firefighters near Taylor Pass, resting on their packs, eventually going downhill to do some mop-up work on the aftermath of this newer fire (several months back).
+The hike goes through an old burn, with abundant flowers when I was there, healthy forests, wanders by beautiful rocky cliffs, through a vast open meadow of ferns, and to a newer burn area streaked with the red slurry near Taylor Pass.
+When I was here, I ran into about ten forest service firefighters near Taylor Pass, resting on their packs, eventually going downhill to do some mop-up work on the aftermath of this newer fire (several months back).
 Views west include the Galiuros, Rincons, Catalinas, Santa Theresas', Sulphur Springs Valley with all its' farming plots, etc. Views east of Safford playa and the mountains backing that area.
-It was hazy initially then clearing on my hike out as big dark clouds started to roll in.
+It was hazy initially, then clearing on my hike out as big dark clouds started to roll in.

 There are some connecting trails to FS roads that come out of Pima et al. if one wanted to do a long car shuttle.
 Or get dropped off at the top and picked up at the bottom somewhere.
 Better though to camp up top and do this trail as an in and out.
 You won't get tired of the views, that is for certain, lots of variety on this trial, and a new favorite for me.